Sourabhsk870/6TH-SEM-NOTES/README.md

 	* 18CSL67 : COMPUTER GRAPHICS LABORATORY WITH MINI PROJECT
 	* 18CSMP68 : MOBILE APPLICATION DEVELOPMENT LABORATORY

+### NOTE :

+	You can go to the discussion panel to provide suggesstions and post querries !!!

 # Happy Learning folks !😉